300 B.C. – 1300 A.D.

 John Cadbury started selling cocoa-based beverages from his shop in Birmingham.
 By 1831 he decided to open a factory producing chocolate drinks, flakes and powder.
 Two years after Joseph Fry, Cadbury’s also started producing a chocolate bar.
 Joseph Rowntree joined his brother John in a partnership to produce chocolate products in 1869.
 The Royal Navy became a major purchaser of cocoa to provide sailors on watch duty with a hot, nutritious drink.

 During the late 19th century, Henri Nestlé and Daniel Peter worked together to perfect manufacturing methods for milk chocolate.
 The Nestlé company went on to become the largest producer of chocolate in the world.

 Milton Hershey produced the first Hershey Bar and went on to create methods for chocolate mass production.
 Hershey, Pennsylvania, was created, a company town, established for the production of Hershey chocolate.

-Callebaut, a Belgian company, started producing chocolate couverture, a very high quality chocolate, noted for its sheen, a snap when broken, and a mellow creamy flavor.
+Callebaut, a Belgian company, started producing chocolate couverture, a very high-quality chocolate, noted for its sheen, a snap when broken, and a mellow creamy flavour.